 Most odorous substances can be classified as either inorganic gases or organic vapors.
-The principal odorous gases which can be emitted from industrial processes are sulfurous: hydrogen sulfide, carbonyl sulfide, carbon disulfide, and mercaptans.
+The principal odorous gases that can be emitted from industrial processes are sulfurous: hydrogen sulfide, carbonyl sulfide, carbon disulfide, and mercaptans.
 To a lesser extent, various organic vapors, ammonia, and formaldehyde can also be emitted in odor-inducing amounts.
 Of these, hydrogen sulfide – known as the “rotten egg” odor – has the lowest detectability threshold.
 In other words, even a very low concentration of hydrogen sulfide can be detected by most people and possibly result in complaints.
 In comparison, ammonia has a somewhat high odor detectability threshold.

-Utilizing mass emission rates, downwind concentrations of odorous compounds can be estimated using air dispersion models such as the U.S. Environmental Protection Agency’s (EPA) AERMOD modeling system (computer software).
+Utilizing mass emission rates, downwind concentrations of odorous compounds can be estimated using air dispersion models such as the U.S. Environmental Protection Agency’s (EPA’s) AERMOD modeling system (computer software).
 Models such as AERMOD use mathematical functions to characterize the atmospheric processes that disperse pollutants emitted by a source.
 Dispersion algorithms in AERMOD include calculations based on planetary boundary layer turbulence structure and scaling concepts, treatment of either surface or elevated sources, and characterization of either simple or complex terrain.
-For small and/or simple sources where AERMOD is not necessary, EPA’s AERSCREEN model can be used for a more economical analysis.
+For small and/or simple sources where AERMOD is not necessary, the EPA’s AERSCREEN model can be used for a more economical analysis.